-- What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
+- ☐ What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
 (See Section 6.2 for more information about how Medicare calculates your out-of-pocket costs.)
-This includes: - The total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
-(If you were enrolled in a different Part D plan at any time during 2017, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)
+This includes: - The total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - □ What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
+(If you were enrolled in a different Part D plan at any time during plan year, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)

 The Part D Explanation of Benefits (Part D EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$3,700 initial coverage limit in a year.
+Many people do not reach the \$3,810 (for plan years beginning in 2019) initial coverage limit in a year.

-We will let you know if you reach this \$3,700 initial coverage limit amount.
+We will let you know if you reach this \$3,810 (for plan years beginning in 2019) initial coverage limit amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.

-SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 51% of the costs of generic drugs

-Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$4,950
+SECTION 6 During the Coverage Gap Stage, the pay pays its share of your drug costs and you pay your share Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$5,100 (for plan years beginning in 2019)